Should I buy a car with a credit card?

-If you are planning to use an existing credit card but your credit limit is not high enough to cover the full cost of the vehicle you want to buy, it is worth ing the card provider to ask for it to be increased.
+If you're planning to use an existing credit card but your credit limit isn't sufficient to cover the full cost of the vehicle you want to buy, it's worth ing the card provider to ask for it to be increased.

-If the answer is ‘No’ there are a number of options open to you.
+If the answer is ‘No’, there are other options.
 You could use some savings to make up the difference.
-Alternatively, if you have more than one credit card it might be possible to split the total between two cards; this will depend on the dealer, however.
+Alternatively, if you have more than one credit card, it might be possible to split the total between two cards; this will depend on the dealer, however.

-It may not seem logical, but rates on smaller loans are actually higher.
-You may therefore be better taking a loan for the entire amount and not using your credit card to fund the purchase.
+It might not seem logical, but rates on smaller loans are actually higher.
+You therefore might be better off taking a loan for the entire amount and not using your credit card to fund the purchase.

 New card: The great unknown

-If you are applying for a new credit card you will not know what credit limit you will be offered until your application has been accepted.
-Bear this in mind when you are working out the finances or you could end up being disappointed.
+If you're applying for a new credit card, you won’t know what credit limit you will be offered until your application has been accepted.
+Bear this in mind when working out the finances or you could end up being disappointed.

 Beware the interest rate

-If you plan to borrow interest-free using a 0% card, it is also worth remembering that you will face a high interest rate on anything you have failed to pay off within the 0% term.
+If you plan to borrow interest-free using a 0% card, it's also worth remembering that you will face a high interest rate on anything you have failed to pay off within the 0% term.

 Even the most competitive credit cards will have rates of around 16%, and many are higher than that.
 The same is true of reward cards; fail to clear the balance in full within a month of making the purchase and you will be hit with sky-high interest rates.

-The good news is that under section 75 of the Consumer Credit Act 1974, even if you only pay £100 towards the price with your plastic, the protection offered remains the same.
+The good news is that under Section 75 of the Consumer Credit Act 1974, the protection offered remains the same even if you pay only £100 towards the price with your card.

 For all the latest reviews, advice and new car deals, sign up to the Lombardyexperience? newsletter